vkseth/Terraform-Demos/05. Terraform State/05.1 Example-1_how-to-remove-resource/steps.md

 __Commands__

-Terraform init
+terraform init
+terraform validate
+terraform fmt
-Terraform plan
+terraform plan
-Terraform apply --auto-approve
+terraform apply --auto-approve

 __To list all the resouces in the state file__